serverlessworkflow/specification/specification.md

 </details>

-The `interval` property uses the ISO 8601 time interval format to describe when workflow instances can be created.
+The `interval` property uses the ISO 8601 time interval format (can be repeating) to describe when workflow instances are allowed be created.
 There is a number of ways to express the time interval:

 1. **Start** + **End**: Defines the start and end time, for example "2020-03-20T13:00:00Z/2021-05-11T15:30:00Z", meaning workflow instances can be